 First of all, we have to get over our OWN anxiety about our children fitting in and then our children will "catch" OUR confidence on the point!
 One must remember that hardly anyone throughout history who was a strong believer ever fit in.
 The greater the discipleship, the more counter-culture they became.
 Martyrs are the quintessential example.
 They simply didn't fit and never would.
 So, too, with people who weren't even believers but who made some great contribution to mankind; it was almost always a solo flight in the midst of extreme social outrage.
 You cannot be great in this world or the next without first cutting the ties of the fear of men.
 "The fear of men bringeth a snare."
 Die to it, and teach your children to die to it.
 Look only at His face, and seek to please Him; let the chips fall socially where they may.
 Our holy lifestyle is GOD's problem.
 Cease looking at outcomes.
 It is a sink-hole.
 Godly obedience is where there is a blessed future.

 Spiritually, we must keep our adolescents’ minds riveted upon ETERNITY.
-Remind them that their every hour should be RULED by the final bar of history.
+Remind them that their every hour should be ruled by the final bar of history.
 That is why graveyards used to be placed around the front doors of churches—so that the church members would practically stumble over the gravestones on their walk up the path into the church.
-They were reminded of their mortality every SEVEN DAYS.
-The old Brethren pastor H. A. Ironsides said that “There will not be a saint THEN, at the last great bar, who will regret having lived utterly for Christ, but there WILL be MANY who would give WORLDS had they been but more faithful in this scene of testing.”
-Keep the heat up on your children’s awareness of their own MORTALITY.
+They were reminded of their mortality every seven days.
+The old Brethren pastor H. A. Ironsides said "There will not be a saint then, at the last great bar, who will regret having lived utterly for Christ, but there will be many who would give worlds had they been but more faithful in this scene of testing."
+Keep the heat up on your children’s awareness of their own mortality.

 (To be continued)